MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 You can configure Microsoft Learning Server after installation to act as a deployment server and to host analytic web services for operationalization.
 Machine Learning Server offers two types of configuration for operationalizing analytics and remote execution: **One-box and Enterprise**.
 This article describes the enterprise configuration.
 For more on one-box configurations, [see here](configure-machine-learning-server-one-box.md).

 An enterprise configuration involves multiple [web and compute nodes](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) that  are configured on multiple machines along with other enterprise features.
 These nodes can be scaled independently.
 Scaling out web nodes enables an active-active configuration that allows you to load balance the incoming API requests.
 Additionally, with multiple web nodes, you must use a [SQL Server or PostgreSQL database](../operationalize/configure-remote-database-to-operationalize.md) to share data and web services across web node services.
+The web nodes are stateless therefore there is no need for session stickiness if you use a load balancer.

 For added security, you can [configure SSL](../operationalize/configure-https.md) and authenticate against [Active Directory (LDAP) or Azure Active Directory](../operationalize/configure-authentication.md) in this configuration.